-- Use critical thinking skills to apply the nursing process in caring for patients and their families by identifying, developing, implementing, evaluating and documenting a plan of care utilizing appropriate technology. - Demonstrate the ability to function effectively in a collaborative multicultural environment utilizing effective interpersonal communications, both written and verbal. - Serve as a role model by demonstrating professional and ethical conduct, specifically; (1) positive conflict management and leadership skills, (2) responsibility for lifelong learning, and (3) participation in professional organizations or community activities. - Apply principles of caring and effective communication in the community and workplace to include not only clients, but all team members.
+- Use critical thinking skills to apply the nursing process in caring for patients and their families by identifying, developing, implementing, evaluating and documenting a plan of care utilizing appropriate technology - Demonstrate the ability to function effectively in a collaborative multicultural environment utilizing effective interpersonal communications, both written and verbal - Serve as a role model by demonstrating professional and ethical conduct, specifically; (1) positive conflict management and leadership skills, (2) responsibility for lifelong learning, and (3) participation in professional organizations or community activities - Apply principles of caring and effective communication in the community and workplace to include not only clients, but all team members

 Students must take a select number of general study courses before application is made to the nursing program.
-These courses are designed to provide the nursing student with a strong foundation in the sciences and humanities before entry into the nursing program.
+These courses are designed to provide students with a strong foundation in sciences and humanities before they enter the nursing program.

-Due to the sequencing of courses, students may find it difficult to complete the Associate Degree in Nursing in a two-year time frame.
-Typically students take at least three years to complete all course work for the degree.
-Some courses are used in the application selection process, and other courses are not.
+Due to the sequencing of courses, students may find it difficult to complete the Associate Degree in Nursing in two years.
+Typically students take at least three years to complete all courses for the degree.
+Some courses are required for program application.

-Course work completed at other colleges must be evaluated by Tacoma Community College Enrollment Services Department.
-Applicants are urged to request official transcripts from the originating college be sent to the TCC Enrollment Services office as early as possible.
+Course work completed at other colleges must be evaluated by TCC's Credential Evaluator.
+Applicants should arrange to have official transcripts sent to TCC as early as possible.
 The applicant must apply to the college and submit the "Evaluation of Credits and Transcript Review Request" - Appendix A, with the official transcripts being evaluated.
 Please send transcripts to Enrollment Services in Bldg.
 7. Do not send transcripts directly to the nursing program.
-Also, students are encouraged to submit their applications as soon as the prerequisites are completed.
-Students do not need to wait until the deadline date to submit an application.
+Students are encouraged to apply to the Nursing program as soon as their prerequisites are completed.
+They do not need to wait until the application deadline to submit an application.